mylesotoole/TrashTheCache/README.md

 - Opens terminal, changes the directory to library cache folder, and removes all unecessary cache.
 - Afterwards, the user is prompted to restart their system for the changes to take effect.

-## How to make the script executable via terminal:
+## How to make the script executable:

-1. `bash chmod 755`
+1. Copy `bash chmod 755` into terminal
 2. Drag script into terminal
+3. Press enter

 ## How to easily run the script: